pravega/pravega-operator/doc/upgrade-cluster.md

 ```
 The `Reason` field in Upgrading Condition shows the component currently being upgraded and `Message` field reflects number of successfully upgraded replicas in this component.

-If your upgrade has failed, you can describe the status section of your Pravega cluster to discover why.
+If upgrade has failed, please check the `Status` section to understand the reason for failure.

 ```
 $ kubectl describe PravegaCluster example